 Bannan Grants support research, course development, and working groups related to the yearly Bannan Institute theme.

-The Ignatian Center for Jesuit Education will award up to one course creation grant (up to $6,500) for a new course proposal that incorporates the 2013-2014 Bannan Institute theme in a significant way.
+The Ignatian Center for Jesuit Education will award up to one course creation grant (up to $6,500) for a new course proposal that advances the 2014-2015 Bannan Institute theme in a significant way.
 Preference will be given to proposals for courses that fully embrace the theme and courses that can be taught beyond the Institute year.